 believe in the wrong things.
-We should judge their teachings and
+However, we should judge their teachings and

 organizations - examine everything carefully and keep only what is good and true (1 Thessalonians 5:21-22).